Vivekkumarmaht0/GitHub-Profile-Explorer/README.md

-# GitHub Profile Explorer - Project Documentation
+# GitHub Profile Explorer

 ## 📋 Project Overview

-**GitHub Profile Explorer** is a web-based application that allows users to search for and explore GitHub user profiles with ease.
-Users can enter any GitHub username to instantly retrieve comprehensive profile information along with the user's most recent repositories.
+**GitHub Profile Explorer** is a lightweight web application that allows users to search for and explore GitHub user profiles.
+Enter any GitHub username to instantly retrieve comprehensive profile information along with the user's most recent repositories.

-The application provides an intuitive interface to discover detailed information about GitHub developers, including their bio, location, follower/following counts, repositories, and social media links.
+The application provides a clean, intuitive interface to discover detailed information about GitHub developers, including their bio, location, follower/following counts, repositories, and social media links.

 ---

 ## ✨ Key Features

 ### 1. **User Profile Search**
-   - Real-time search functionality for GitHub usernames
+   - Search functionality for GitHub usernames
    - Support for both button click and Enter key submission
    - Input validation to ensure username is provided
+   - Clear button to reset search and stored data

 ### 2. **Comprehensive Profile Display**
    - User avatar